Looking for the best tomahawks available on the market? You are in the right place.

 With that having been said, what about something a bit less common?
 Specifically, the throwing ax, also known as a tomahawk.

-Equal parts throwing weapon, close quarters blade, and survivalist tool, the tomahawk is a unique and oftentimes beautiful weapon with a rich history relating to North America.
+Equal parts throwing weapon, close quarters blade, and survivalist tool, the tomahawk is a unique and beautiful weapon with a rich history relating to North America.

 Sadly, it’s a bit overlooked given how it’s regrettably hard to carry around in the open.